tigera-solutions/terraform-blueprints/aks-cluster-with-new-vnet/README.md

-# AKS cluster with new VNET
+# AKS Cluster With New VNET

 Public AKS cluster with Azure CNI